 - See also: basic, c, unix, linux, assembly-language, xblite

-- I have 29 facts about Xbasic. what would you like to know? email me and let me know how I can help.
+- Have a question about Xbasic not answered here?
+Email me and let me know how I can help.

 Example code from Wikipedia: